JitendraDubey2004/one_solution/README.md

 ## ✨ Features

 - **Dynamic Home Screen:**
-  Displays categories like "Banquets & Venues," "Travel & Stay," and "Retail Stores & Shops," fetched dynamically from the backend.
+  Displays categories like "Banquets & Venues," "Travel & Stay" and "Retail Stores & Shops," fetched dynamically from the backend.

 - **Custom UI Elements:**
   Includes custom-designed components such as a scroll-aware floating action icon.